 In Visual Art, students combine various practical and conceptual aspects to produce their own unique, creative artworks.
 They will investigate visual representations, practices, processes and viewpoints from different times and cultures, and be given tools for interpreting and understanding historic and contemporary art.
 They will have the opportunity to extend their creativity through experimentation and develop their skills through supervised practice.
-Finally, students will design, create and evaluate their own pieces of art, and have the opportunity to exhibit their work to the school community.
+Finally, students will design, create and evaluate their own pieces of art, and have the opportunity to exhibit their work to the school and wider community.

 PERFORMING ARTS CENTRE

 please see the Head of Learning Area – Arts, Ms Sascha Bragaglia.